 GET OUR BOOK IN 48 HOURS

-There are excellent opportunities for trout fishing throughout the fall and winter, due at least partly to trout stocking programs that run in many states.
-Although trout tend to move around less in the the winter to conserve energy, you can still catch an impressive haul of fish.
+There are excellent opportunities for catching trout throughout the fall and winter, due at least partly to trout stocking programs that run in many states.
+Although they tend to move around less in the the winter to conserve energy, you can still catch an impressive haul of fish.

-The key to successful winter fly fishing is the ability to adapt and change your techniques so that you can draw out those sluggish trout.
+The key to successful winter fly fishing is the ability to adapt and change your techniques so that you can draw out those sluggish winter trout.
 But the extra challenge is exciting – you can really test your limits and improve your skills as a fly angler.
-Our tips should help you develop a top strategy for luring out trout in cooler water temperatures.
-Just make sure you wrap up warm, and you’ll have great fun on those beautiful mountain streams and deep lakes during the winter!
+Our tips should help you develop a top strategy for luring out trout in cold water temperatures.
+Just make sure you wrap up warm, and you will have great fun on those beautiful mountain streams and deep lakes during the winter!

 Anything from a 4 weight rod to a 6 weight rod should serve you well.
 Match your line to your rod and take a selection of flies.
 But most importantly, layer up and take waterproofs so that you can stay dry and warm all day.

 Although they aren’t as active as during the spring and summer, they do still feed in the winter.
 Here’s the lowdown on their feeding patterns from November to February.